 When a back condition causes chronic pain or spinal instability, the best solution may be a spinal fusion.
-As a board-certified neurosurgeon and a specialist in spinal surgery, Cyril Sebastian, MD, at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas, has extensive experience performing spinal fusions that help countless men and women achieve relief from their back or neck pain.
+As board-certified neurosurgeons and specialists in spinal surgery, Cyril Sebastian, MD, and Derek Kroll, DO at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas & Conroe, Texas, has extensive experience performing spinal fusions that help countless men and women achieve relief from their back or neck pain.
 To learn if spinal fusion may be the path to your recovery, call the office or use the online booking feature to schedule an appointment.

 A spinal fusion is a surgical procedure to join two or more vertebrae together, allowing them to grow into one strong bone.
 The fusion stops movement between the two vertebrae, which eliminates pain and stabilizes your spine.
 Because the surgery involves a small segment of your spine, the procedure usually has a minimal impact on your range of motion.

 Dr. Sebastian may recommend a spinal fusion to alleviate pain caused by conditions that include:

 Any time you have spinal instability, which is unusual or excessive motion between two vertebrae, you may need a spinal fusion.